 Step 3 - test if needed

 If you develop symptoms of Coronavirus, other members of your household should self-isolate at home and you should book a Coronavirus test online or call 119 if you have no internet access.
-If your test is positive you must continue to stay at home for seven days.
+If your test is positive you must continue to stay at home for ten days.
 If your test is negative, you must still complete your 14 day self-isolation period because the virus may not be detectable yet.

 Guidance for employers and businesses

 The following guidance explains how employers and businesses can play their part in the NHS Test and Trace programme to slow the spread of the virus.